railroadpm/site/README.md

 And of course, [VSCode](https://code.visualstudio.com/download) is highly recommended.
 So before proceeding be sure to install those pieces if you don't already have them.

-This repo is organized as a "mono repo" containing multiple private sub-packages.
+This repo is organized as a ["monorepo"](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) containing multiple private sub-packages.
+But the complexity here doesn't rise to the point where something like [Lerna](https://github.com/lerna/lerna) is needed to help manage things.
 So to get started, just:

 - [Clone](https://github.com/slathrop/git-scripts-win/blob/master/README.md) [this repo](https://github.com/railroadpm/site)
 - Open a command prompt, and